-That the ftate of the country and the great numbers of thofe people among them expofe the inhabitants to great danger from the endeavors of the enemy to excite them, either to revolt or to defert.
-That it is fuggefted by the delegatea of the faid State, and by Mr. Huger, that a force might be raifed in the faid State from among the negroes which would not only be formidable to the enemy from their numbers and the difcipline of which they would very readily admit, but would alfo lefsen the danger from revolts and defertions by detaching the moft vigorous and enterprizing from among the negroes...
+That the ftate of the country and the great numbers of those people among them expose the inhabitants to great danger from the endeavors of the enemy to excite them, either to revolt or to defert.
+That it is suggested by the delegatea of the said State, and by Mr. Huger, that a force might be raised in the said State from among the negroes which would not only be formidable to the enemy from their numbers and the discipline of which they would very readily admit, but would also lessen the danger from revolts and defertions by detaching the most vigorous and enterprizing from among the negroes...
 Whereupon,

-Refolved, That it be recommended to the Governing Powers of the States of South Carolina and Georgia, to confider of the Necefsity, and Utility of arming (if they fhall with Congrefs think it expedient to take meafures for immediately} raifing a force of ----- able bodied Negroes, either for filling up the continental Battalions of thofe States, or for forming feparate Corps, to be commanded by white Commifsioned and NonCommifsioned Officers, the commifsioned officers to be appointed by the faid governing Powers refpectively, or for both purpofes.
+Refolved, That it be recommended to the Governing Powers of the States of South Carolina and Georgia, to confider of the Necefsity, and Utility of arming (if they fhall with Congrefs think it expedient to take meafures for immediately) raifing a force of ---- able bodied Negroes, either for filling up the continental Battalions of those States, or for forming feparate Corps, to be commanded by white Commissioned and NonCommissioned Officers, the commissioned officers to be appointed by the faid governing Powers respectively, or for both purposes.

 A South Carolinian, John Laurens, was dispatched by the Congress to go to his home state to drum up support for the raising of three thousand black men.
 The South Carolina planters gave Laurens the cold shoulder.